Ultrahigh threshold nonstabilizer nonlinear quantum error correcting code: Introduction

+The majority of QEC codes that have been developed to date are stabilizer codes.
+A stabilizer code has a code space defined by the simultaneous eigenspace of a commuting set of Pauli strings.
+The logical code words $ |0_L \rangle, |1_L \rangle $ can then be chosen to be stabilizer states.
+One of the first examples of a non-stabilizer (or non-additive) code which uses 5 qubits to encode 6 logical code words \cite{rains1997nonadditive}.
+Other qubit-based non-stabilizer codes include the codeword stabilized (CWS) codes \cite{cross2008codeword,chuang2009codeword}, union stabilized codes \cite{grassl2009generalized}, Smolin-Smith-Wehner codes \cite{smolin2007simple}, and Ruskai-Ouyang permutation invariant codes \cite{ruskai1999pauli,pollatsek2004permutationally,ouyang2014permutation,ouyang2026theory}.
+In particular, permutation invariant codes are based on using Dicke states to construct logical codewords, and have been extended to qudits \cite{ouyang2017permutation}, constant-excitation encoding \cite{ouyang2019permutation}, other variants \cite{aydin2024family,aydin2026quantum,ouyang2025measurement,kubischta2023family}.
+Other examples of non-stabilizer codes are those based on bosonic modes, such as cat codes \cite{mirrahimi2014dynamically}, binomial codes \cite{michael2016new}, and Gottesman-Kitaev-Preskill (GKP) codes \cite{PhysRevA.64.012310}.
+Furthermore, to our knowledge virtually all QEC codes are linear codes.
+This means that a qubit state is encoded as

+In Ref. \cite{reichert2022nonlinear} the concept of a nonlinear QEC was introduced, where the encoding consists of a parameterized family of quantum states

+This situation is atypical in that there is a nonlinear encoding procedure from the original qubits to the encoded states.
+The motivation for exploring such alternative QEC codes lies in getting better performance in terms of quantities such as error thresholds towards fault-tolerant quantum computing.
+In terms of code-capacity error thresholds (i.e. the error threshold assuming ideal operations), the surface code has been reported to show one of the highest values of up to $ \sim 19 \% $ under depolarizing noise \cite{dennis2002topological,wang2011threshold,bombin2012strong,wootton2012high}.
+Other codes such as qLDPC have also shown high thresholds \cite{PhysRevResearch.2.043423,kuo2026degenerate}.
+Including errors on the operations gives the widely quoted $ \sim 1 \% $ circuit-level threshold for the surface code \cite{fowler2012surface}. }

-In this paper, we introduce a novel quantum error correcting code, called the spinor code, which is based on spaces defined by the total spin.
-One unusual aspect of the code is that it is a nonstabilizer code, as the code space is not defined in terms of the stabilizer formalism \cite{gottesman1997stabilizer}.
-It is also a nonlinear QEC code \cite{reichert2022nonlinear}, meaning that it does not rely the traditional encoding in terms of linear superposition of code words.
-In a nonlinear QEC code, the quantum information is encoded by a parameter in a family of states.
-This situation is atypical in that there is a nonlinear encoding and decoding procedure from the original qubits to the encoded states.
-By using the spherical symmetry to treat all single qubit errors on an equal footing, we propose a QEC procedure that is able to asymptotically suppress such errors.
-We calculate the code threshold by scaling up the code for a depolarizing channel and find the regimes where the logical error rate can be consistently decreased.
-An exceptionally high code capacity threshold in the range 32-75 \% is found, and 9-75\% in the case for the phenomenological threshold.
+In this paper, we introduce a novel quantum error correcting code, called the spinor code. { The spinor code is a nonstabilizer code, as it uses error spaces defined by the total spin.
+Furthermore, it is nonlinear code, where the family of states that are used are spin coherent states (or spinor states) \cite{byrnes2024multipartite}, meaning that it does not rely the traditional encoding in terms of linear superposition of code words.} { By using the spherical symmetry to treat all single qubit Pauli errors on an equal footing, we propose a QEC procedure that is able to approximately suppress such errors.
+We study the effect of various errors on the code and show that Pauli errors are asymptotically correctable in the limit of large code sizes. } We calculate the code threshold by scaling up the code for a depolarizing channel and find the regimes where the logical error rate can be consistently decreased.